 Yes No

-Responding to a request for confiscation by another State Party in relation to an offense covered by the Convention?
+Responding to a request for confiscation by another State Party in relation to an offense covered by the Convention and the Protocols to which your State is a party?

 Yes No

 If the answer to a), b) or c) is “Yes”, please specify the manner in which your country’s legal framework empowers courts or other competent authorities.